forcedotcom/salesforcedx-vscode/.github/PULL_REQUEST_TEMPLATE.md

-PR title should follow the pattern: <keyword>(optional scope): <description>, if this is a feat/fix, add the technical writer as a reviewer to the PR.
+PR title should follow the pattern: <keyword>(optional scope): <description>.
+If this is a feat/fix, add the technical writer as a reviewer to the PR.

 ### What does this PR do?